-2016 investment returns for the Pension Fund were not as strong as previous years due to slowing global economic growth, the strength of the US dollar and the downturn in the energy sector along with the recent Presidential Election.
-However, the portfolio return for 2016 was still positive.
-The Market value of the fund on December 31, 2016 was \$184 million.
-Over the past 4 years the plans returns were in excess of 10% outperforming the benchmark and in adherence with the Statement of Investment Policy.
-As of the end of May 2017, the investment fund is at \$198,000,000.
+2017 investment returns for the Pension Fund were not as strong as previous years due to slowing global economic growth, the strength of the US dollar and the downturn in the energy sector along with the some of the protectionist strategies coming from the White House.
+However, the portfolio returns for 2017 was still more than 6 % positive return.
+The Market value of the fund on December 31, 2017 was \$205,000,000.
+Over the past 4 years the plans return was in excess of 9.5% outperforming the benchmark and in adherence with the Statement of Investment Policy.
+As of the end of May 2018, the investment fund is at \$225,000,000.